• Skip to primary navigation

 Mise en place

 The whole process of making these delicious treats begins by lining a large baking sheet with parchment paper.
 Set it aside for now.
-You will also want to prepare the dipping tools and forks and a heat-proof bowl to melt the chocolate.
+You will also want to prepare the dipping tools, forks, and a heat-proof bowl to melt the chocolate.
 Please ensure they are dry and free of any moisture before using them.

 Whole espresso beans and dark chocolate discs on a wooden board.